Skip to content

 Research Your Audience and Competition

-Start by understanding who you're speaking to and how others in your space present themselves.
+Start by understanding who you're speaking to.
+Look at how others in your space present themselves.
 What colours dominate your local fitness market?
-How do successful restaurants in your area communicate with customers?
-Identify gaps you can fill with your unique brand position.
+How do successful restaurants in your area talk to customers?
+Spot the gaps you can fill with your unique brand position.

 Define Your Brand Foundation

-Before diving into visual elements, clarify your brand's core:
+Before you dive into visual elements, clarify your brand's core:

 • Mission statement